 The Buyer was unwilling to pay a higher value and believes that annexation into the HOA is not necessary for development of the Property into a single-family residence.
 As such, staff, and the Buyer both agree that the as-is sale price of \$105,000 represents the current fair market value for the Property.

-The Board of Public Utilities has adopted a Real Property Financial Management Policy.
-The stated purpose of that policy is as follows:
+The Board of Public Utilities has adopted a Real Property Financial Management Policy (Policy), which serves as a guide to assist the board in carrying out their Charter prescribed duties.
+The guiding principle of the Policy is as follows: